CalamitousCamel/PrettyPrintGmail/README.md

 Pretty Print for Gmail
 ----------------
 Pretty print your Gmail emails.
+This is really just a placeholder for until when we have time.